rjgleave/1001-aws-reference-architectures/README.md

 # A Thousand and One AWS Reference Architectures
 ---

-This is my Architecture File Cabinet - for Storing all my Reference Architectures
+This is a file cabinet for Storing all my Reference Architectures

 ![Reference Architecture](https://github.com/rjgleave/1001-aws-reference-architectures/blob/master/assets/reference-architecture-banner.jpg)